WorldLoop

 What does WorldLoop do?

 In 2009 Close the Gap launched WorldLoop, a public-private partnership to facilitate the creation of an environmentally sound e-waste management system in developing countries.
-Today, WorldLoop supports the end-of-life management of ICT equipment in different African countries.
+Since then, WorldLoop supports the end-of-life management of ICT equipment in different African countries.

 WorldLoop strives to achieve its mission – to reduce the negative environmental impact of end-of-life ICT equipment – by helping to create accessible, environmentally sound, socially responsible and sustainable e-waste recycling solutions, and ultimately turning e-waste into a sustainable economic resource.